There is no Enriques surface over the integers

 In case that $P=\Pic^\tau_{Y/k}$ is unipotent, in other words, the Cartier dual $G=\uHom(P,\GG_m)$ is local, one says that $Y$ is \emph{simply-connected}.
-The canonical inclusion of $P$ into the Picard scheme corresponds to a non-trivial $G$-torsor $\epsilon:X\ra Y$, compare the discussion in \cite{Schroeer 2017b}, Section 4.
+The canonical inclusion of $P$ into the Picard scheme corresponds to a non-trivial $G$-torsor $\epsilon:X\ra Y$, compare the discussion in \cite{Schroeer 2021a}, Section 4.
 If the Enriques surface $Y$ is simply-connected then $\epsilon:X\ra Y$ is a universal homeomorphism, and $X$ is called the \emph{K3-like covering}.
 Indeed, the scheme $X$ is an integral proper surface that is Cohen--Macaulay with $\omega_X=\O_X$ and $h^0(\O_X)=h^2(\O_X)=1$ and $h^1(\O_X)=0$.
 However, the singular locus $\Sing(X)$ is non-empty.

-The simply-connected Enriques surface can be divide into two subclasses depending on properties of the normalization $\nu:X'\ra X$.
-The induced projection $X'\ra Y$ is purely inseparable and flat of degree two, hence the ramification locus for $\nu$ is an effective Cartier divisor $R'\subset X'$, giving $\omega_{X'}=\O_{X'}(-R)$.
-Ekedahl and Shepherd-Barron \cite{Ekedahl; Shepherd-Barron 2004} observed that $R'$ is the preimage of some effective Cartier divisor $C\subset X$ referred to as the \emph{conductrix}, and $2C$ is called the \emph{biconductrix}.
-They called an Enriques surface \emph{exceptional} if it is simply-connected and the the biconductrix has $h^1(\O_{2C})\neq 0$.
-From this startling definition, they obtained a complete classification of exceptional Enriques surfaces.
-Moreover, Salomonsson \cite{Salomonsson 2003} described birational model by explicit equations.
+The simply-connected Enriques surface can be divided into two subclasses depending on properties of the normalization $\nu:X'\ra X$.
+The induced projection $X'\ra Y$ is purely inseparable and flat of degree two, hence the ramification locus for $\nu$ is an effective Cartier divisor $R'\subset X'$, giving $\omega_{X'}=\O_{X'}(-R')$.
+Ekedahl and Shepherd-Barron \cite{Ekedahl; Shepherd-Barron 2004} observed that $R'$ is the preimage of some effective Cartier divisor $C\subset Y$ referred to as the \emph{conductrix}, and $2C$ is called the \emph{biconductrix}.
+They called an Enriques surface \emph{exceptional} if it is simply-connected and the biconductrix has $h^1(\O_{2C})\neq 0$.
+From this amazing definition, they obtained a complete classification of exceptional Enriques surfaces.
+Moreover, Salomonsson \cite{Salomonsson 2003} described birational models by explicit equations.
 The following property of \emph{non-exceptional Enriques surfaces} will play an important role later:

 \begin{proposition} \mylabel{properties non-exceptional} Suppose $p=2$, and that the Enriques surface $Y$ is non-except\-ional.
 Then the following holds: \begin{enumerate} \item There is no quasielliptic fibration $\varphi:Y\ra\PP^1$ having a simple fiber with Kodaira symbol $\III^*$ or $\II^*$. \item There is no genus-one fibration $\varphi:Y\ra\PP^1$ having a multiple fiber with Kodaira symbol $\IV^*$, $\III^*$ or $\II^*$ that admits a $(-2)$-curve as two-section. \item For every genus-one fibration $\varphi:Y\ra\PP^1$ there is another genus-one fibration $\psi:Y\ra\PP^1$ with intersection number $\varphi^\inv(\infty)\cdot \psi^\inv(\infty)=4$. \end{enumerate} \end{proposition}